trussworks/Engineering-Playbook/infrasec/tutorials/atlantis.md

 In this way, we're able to restrict our ingress rules to allow only GitHub IPs.
 All other requests will return  `ERR_CONNECTION_TIMED_OUT`.

 Submit a PR, get approval, and `terraform apply` the code.
-We should check our urls (in our example, `atlantis.exp.move.mil` and `atlantis.exp.move.mil/events`) to ensure we receive our desired responses.
+We should check our urls (in our example, `atlantis.exp.net` and `atlantis.exp.net/events`) to ensure we receive our desired responses.

-## Step 7: Troubleshooting 🔧
+## Troubleshooting 🔧

 Due to some bugs in the module and the inherent complexity of integrating/setting up so many resources, some degree of troubleshooting will be necessary.
 Thus it's included here as a step.